-Lightning & Practitioner Workshops T2 2024
+Lightning & Practitioner Workshops Term 2 2024

 The Lightning & Practitioner Workshops are 1-hour sessions held at the Teaching Commons and online.